EsakkiBalaji/CryptoCanvas/README.md

-Cryptocanvas is a straightforward Html , Css ,Js project designed to visualize cryptocurrency price data on a graphical canvas.
+Cryptocanvas is a straightforward HTML, CSS, and JS project designed to visualize cryptocurrency price data on a graphical canvas.
 Utilizing a user-friendly interface.

-# CryptoCanvas.github.io
+Explore this project at # https://esakkibalaji.github.io/CryptoCanvas/